• Skip to primary navigation

 Frequently, stanazolol is also used to treat anemia in cats.

-Stanozolol is an anabolic steroid which increases appetite and enhances the quality of life.
+Stanozolol is an anabolic steroid that increases appetite and enhances the quality of life.

 Increases in appetite, body weight, energy level, and sociability are all reported by satisfied owners with the use of stanazolol and erythropoietin.